k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

        The external parameter **enables users to override the number range of generated records** for each table in the TDM task.
 For example, customers should be generated with 2 to 4 addresses and 3 to 6 contracts each.

 3. **Optional**: **Exclude the number of records for selected tables from the external parameters that can be set in the task.** For example, always generate one address for each customer.
-Do not enable the tester to set the number of generated addresses per customer in the task.
-Populate the excluded LU name and LU table in **IgnoreGenerateTableDistList** MTable to disable the number of records for selected tables by the task creator.
+Do not enable the tester to set the number of generated addresses for each customer in the task.
+Populate the excluded LU name and LU table in the **IgnoreGenerateTableDistList** MTable to disable the number of records for selected tables by the task creator.